[Updated November 2023]

 Manage your dog’s weight in the New Year

 Keep them trim

-Your first pet resolution this New Year should be to keep a close eye on your dog’s weight.
-Here’s a few of our top tips for looking after an overweight dog:
+So, your first pet resolution this New Year should be to keep a close eye on your dog’s weight.
+Here are a few of our top tips for looking after an overweight dog:

-- Seek veterinary advice on diet and exercise to suit your individual dog
+- Seek veterinary advice on diet and exercise to suit your dog

 - Go on plenty of walks with your pup

 - Feed your dog a high-quality, nutritionally balanced diet

 - Make sure you’re not giving them too many treats